 Top 3 Exciting Things to Do with Kids at Kennedy Space Center to Learn About Artemis Missions

-Two American icons — Snoopy and NASA are continuing their longstanding relationship with a new immersive, live show that will inspire a new generation of space explorers.
-All Systems Are Go! is a new show at Kennedy Space Center Visitors Complex.
+Two American icons, Jim Henson and NASA, teamed up for an immersive, live show that will inspire a new generation of space explorers.
+“Fraggle Rock: A Space-y Adventure” is an educational journey at Kennedy Space Center Visitors Complex.
 The roughly 20-minute show includes original music, lights, puppetry and more.
 It’s one of the best things to do with kids at Kennedy Space Center Visitors Complex!

 One of the best things of all is that the show explains the Artemis missions to head back to the moon – and why these missions are so important.
 Besides this awesome new show that is simply perfect for kids, there are other fun things to do that help your family learn about the next generation of space exploration.